A BGES Civil War Field University Program

 Wednesday, August 18, 2021

-Jim Ogden is a jewel!
-He is one of the best prepared historians that BGES has worked with in its 27 years.
-That will become obvious as he moves in a precise critical point manner sharing cogent analysis that is so well delivered it is hard to appreciate the years of study and thousands of hours of professional preparation he has experienced.
+8:15 a.m.: We depart the hotel at 8:15 a.m. sharp, and soon enough we learn how Jim Ogden is a jewel!
+BGES Executive Len Riedel states that in his 28 years of operations he has found that Ogden is one of the best prepared historians he has ever worked with.
+That will become obvious as he moves in a precise critical point manner, sharing cogent analysis that is so well delivered it is hard to appreciate the years of study and thousands of hours of professional preparation he has experienced.

-We’ll begin the day at Rosecrans’s forward base–Murfreesboro–and discuss his preparations and plans, visiting his massive supply base at Fortress Rosecrans and the site of Rosecrans’s actual headquarters.
-Like Rosecrans generally, we’ll then advance from Murfreesboro and take the field and join the forward movement of Robert Mitchell’s cavalry and Gordon Granger’s Reserve Corps, and then Alexander McCook’s 20th Corps.
+We’ll begin the day at Rosecrans’s forward base—Murfreesboro—and discuss his preparations and plans, visiting his massive supply base at Fortress Rosecrans and the site of Rosecrans’s actual headquarters.
+Like Rosecrans generally, we’ll then advance from Murfreesboro and take the field and join the forward movement of Robert Mitchell’s cavalry and Gordon Granger’s Reserve Corps and then Alexander McCook’s 20th Corps.
 The engagement and subsequent actions at Rover, Middleton, and Liberty Gap will all be explored.
-Lunch is included.

 Thursday, August 19, 2021